Discover the Ancient Daintree Rainforest

 Reaching the Daintree Rainforest is a journey worth embarking on.
 Most travellers to North Queensland have heard of this famous destination, and there are multiple ways to access it:

-1. Mossman Gorge: Located just 1 hour and 30 minutes drive from Cairns, or 25 minutes from Port Douglas, Mossman Gorge offers an excellent starting point for exploring the Daintree.
+Located just 1 hour and 30 minutes drive from Cairns or 25 minutes from Port Douglas, Mossman Gorge offers an excellent starting point for exploring the Daintree.

-2. Daintree Village: A little further along the road, you’ll find Daintree Village, a hub for Daintree River cruises and offers a few quaint cafes.
+A little further along the road, you’ll find Daintree Village, a hub for Daintree River cruises and home to a few quaint cafes.

-3. Cape Tribulation: A direct drive to Cape Tribulation is an option for the adventurous.
-Follow the signs to Cape Tribulation and the Daintree River Ferry after Mossman—plan for a 2-hour and 30-minute drive from Cairns or just over 1 hour from Port Douglas.
+For the adventurous, a direct drive to Cape Tribulation is an option.
+Follow the signs to Cape Tribulation and the Daintree River Ferry after Mossman—plan a 2-hour and 30-minute drive from Cairns or just over 1 hour from Port Douglas.

 In addition, car hire from Cairns Airport or the Cruise Ship terminal allows you to explore the region at your own pace, allowing you to see and do more than organised tours.